 Refund the buyer within 6 business days of receiving a returned item.
 If the buyer didn't pay with PayPal, refund the buyer using the same payment method used to buy the item.
 Refunding the buyer using the original payment method prevents a buyer from getting 2 refunds—one from you and one from the credit card company.

 Once the buyer receives the refund and the return request is complete, you receive a final value fee credit.

 Giving the buyer a partial refund allows the buyer to keep the item, and helps you avoid having to issue a full refund or ship a new item.

 For example, if a buyer bought a new camera, and it arrived with scratches, the buyer might be happy with the item but want to return it for a new one without scratches.
 You might offer a partial refund to the buyer to make up for the scratches.

 You and the buyer can work together to agree on an acceptable amount for a partial refund.
 The buyer can accept your offer for a partial refund, request a different amount, or suggest a different solution.
-You can refund the buyer through My eBay.
+You can refund the buyer through My eBay or Seller Hub.